 Write Sermon or Study Outlines for Later Searching

 While I use Microsoft Word almost exclusively for writing and then later preaching or teaching, many people write their sermons or Bible studies within the notes feature.
 If you follow the above tip and gather your research in a note, it might be a good idea to create a new note for the actual sermon or study.
-If the program you’re using lets you, attach that note to the entire passage.
+Attach that note to the entire passage if the program you’re using lets you do so.
 For example, I add a verse note to each verse in my passage and write my thoughts and findings there.
-If I used notes for writing sermons and studies, I’d then create a new note attached to the verse range.
+If I used Bible study notes for writing sermons and studies, I’d then create a new note attached to the verse range.
 So, I’d have notes on verse one, two and three and a fourth note attached to verses one through three.

 Here’s where note text and paragraph formatting helps.
 Since people often write their sermons or Bible study notes in the desktop software, they will need to move those notes to a mobile device.
 Don’t take a laptop into the pulpit.
 That’s distracting.
 To preach from the notes created in the computer software, the user needs to sync the notes to a tablet or smart phone.
-The other options include printing the notes file from within the software or copying and pasting the file into a Word processor and printing it.
+The other options include printing the notes file from within the software.
+You can also copy and paste the file into a Word processor and print it.

 For those who like to preaching from a tablet or smart phone, use an app and computer program that syncs with one another.
 There are many programs that also come with companion mobile apps that sync notes between the computer and tablet/phone versions of the Bible software.
 For example, notes can sync between …

 … to name a four.
 There may be others.
 Of the above, the first two do the best job of syncing notes between the computer and the mobile device.